Gao Hongbin (politician, born 1971): Downfall

-On December 11, 2018, he has been placed under investigation for serious violations of laws and regulations by the Central Commission for Discipline Inspection (CCDI), the Communist Party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On December 11, 2018, he has been placed under investigation for serious violations of laws and regulations by the Central Commission for Discipline Inspection (CCDI), the CCP's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

 On June 6, 2019, his alleged crimes have also been transferred to prosecutors for further review.
 He was detained on June 19.
-On December 15, he was expelled from the Communist Party of China (CPC) and dismissed from public office.
+On December 15, he was expelled from the CCP and dismissed from public office.